Affording McQuaid Jesuit

-- Semi-Annual Payment Plan: One half of the total balance is due August 15 and the other half on January 15.
-If not receiving financial aid and paying by cash or check (no credit cards), a $25 discount is available for each payment received by the due date and no financial aid is received.
+- Semi-Annual Payment Plan: One half of the total balance is due August 15 and the other half January 15.
+A $25 discount is available for each payment received by the due date and no financial aid is received.

 - Eleven-Month Payment Plan: Payments are due on the 20th of each month beginning in July and running through May.
 This plan requires an electronic fund transfer (EFT) from a savings or checking account.

 For More Information